 Just don’t expect things to get going before 10 pm, especially at the weekend as people get into their night-time stride.
 Of course, not every venue in this captivating city is worth a visit, so we have done the hard work and listed Barcelona’s best wine bars below:

 Since opening in 2009, this world-class hotel has won pundits far and wide for its service and has emerged as one of Barcelona’s finest and most sought-after hotels.
 Housed in an old bank vault, the Mandarin’s classy and refined Banker’s Bar has become a popular choice for both locals and visitors wishing to sample a range of Spanish and international wines by the bottle or glass.
 There is a real sense of sophistication about the space – sleek, softly lift with a black bar counter and black leather chairs.
 The service is exemplary, and a range of high-quality tapas complements the extensive wine list.

 Address: 38-40 Passeig de Gracia, Mandarin Oriental Hotel, Barcelona

 Could Monvinic be the best wine bar in the world?
 It certainly comes close, as Monvinic has an incredible selection of both Spanish and imported wines by the glass or bottle.
-The emphasis here is on merging the traditional and cutting edge – visitors are handed an iPad like device instead of a wine list, however, a very large wine library is free for anyone to peruse at their leisure.
-The space is relaxed, elegant and refined, with soft cream colors and chairs replaced by loungers.
+The emphasis here is on merging the traditional and cutting edge – visitors are handed an iPad like device instead of a wine list, however, an extensive wine library is free for anyone to peruse at their leisure.
+The space is relaxed, elegant, and refined, with soft cream colors and chairs replaced by loungers.
 There are over 60 selections by the glass and unusually for a Spanish destination; there is no bias to local wines.
 The bite-size accompaniments are also some of the best to be found in the Catalan capital – try the langoustines!